MBetters/iceglobe.github.io/index.md

 Channeling Ability- Stitching Ivy.
 Any teammates within 25 meters of him (75 when in Healing Totem form), gains 2 times healing and any damage they took will heal itself if the player goes 3 seconds without taking damage.
 During this time TreeGurt takes 25 percent reduced damage.
 Consumes 20 mana a second.

 Summoning Ability- Elder Tree.
 TreeGurt Grows slightly larger.
 Can be used after a kill.
 This boosts his health pool, mana, mana regen, stamina, and stamina regen.
 Consumes 40 mana on use.

+# Gameplay

+The game plays out like most battle royals except with a few twists to it...
+The player has a large equipment set.
+A primary weapon, a secondary weapon, a sidearm, a rune, a ability, a sidekick, and an armor set.
+Weapons and sidekicks can be modified in the main menu with several different mods that change your playstyle entirely.
+Armor sets arnt like apex legends or fortnite.
+They are all different by the same rarity.
+Some will reduce ability damage, some will add mod health, etc.
+The “storm” is unlike any other battle royal hat you have seen (I hope).
+It moves in like most BRs but instead of dealing damage a second, it spawns hive minded creatures that will beat the player to death quickly if they are inside of the ring.
+The abilities that I mentioned earlier, yes there is more.
+You have 1 extra ability in your abilities slot.
+It spawns empty but you can find abilities on the ground like “phase rush” that allows you to sprint through walls.
+Now what is a “rune” you may ask???
+Well to put it simply, it’s a passive ability that you can find on the ground like weapons and armor.
+These passive abilities can be way more powerful than the one you get with your character.

+# sidekicks

+As mentioned before and not explained very well, the sidekicks... what are the sidekicks?
+Well first let’s get into gaming foods.
+Takin foods are found on the ground.
+When you collect taking foods you can feed it to a wild monster.
+If it likes it enough it will join your fire team.
+SideKicks sit on your shoulder or run around on the ground and help your team and yourself.
+We will explain and update these later on.